-- It helps us to have a better IT infrastructure and to have easy and cheap maintenance when required in the long run though it’s time-consuming initially.
+- It helps us have a better IT infrastructure and easy and cheap maintenance when required in the long run though it’s initially time-consuming.

-- First we have to understand the requirements, In this case, we will create a model for an online store.
-So, keeping that in mind we need two tables a) customers b) products
+- First, we have to understand the requirements.
+In this case, we will create a model for an online store.
+So, keeping that in mind, we need two tables a) customers and b) products.

-- Next step is to get the attributes of the tables or entities
+- The next step is to get the attributes of the tables or entities.

 b.
 Product table can have attributes like:

-In the customer table, we can have Id as Primary key and similarly Product Id in Product table will be the primary key as shown in the below diagrams.
+In the customer table, we can have Id as the Primary key; similarly, Product Id in the Product table will be the primary key, as shown in the diagrams below.

-If you look in the figure above the customer-purchase reference is OK because every purchase has one customer and one customer has many purchases.
-So, this reference is okay.
-One more thing we have taken user_account_id as a foreign key (the reference to the id in customer key).
+If you look at the figure above, the customer-purchase reference is OK because every purchase has one customer, and one customer has many purchases.
+So, this reference is OK.
+We have also taken user_account_id as a foreign key (the connection to the id in the customer key).
 Similarly product_id.
-There is still a problem with product-purchase reference as several products can be bought in one purchase as well several purchases can include the same product.
+The product-purchase reference still poses a problem, as one purchase can include several products, and the same product can be included in several purchases.

-To overcome this we will design an intermediary table known as purchase_item which will be connected with purchase and product.
-In the below figure we can see the problem resolved.
+To overcome this, we will design an intermediary table known as purchase_item, connected with purchase and product.
+In the below figure, we can see the problem has been resolved.

-- It helps business to communicate, plan across their organization.
+- It helps businesses to communicate and plan across their organization.

-- This can be used to define relationships between different tables like primary key, foreign key, etc.
+- defining relationships between tables, such as primary key, foreign key, etc.

-In conclusion, we can say that the model created by modelers ensure consistency in naming conventions, integrity, and security of data. because good data will enable the business in the correct efficient utilization of their data.
+In conclusion, we can say that the model created by modelers ensures consistency in naming conventions, integrity, and data security because good data will enable businesses to correct and efficiently utilize their data.

-This has been a guide to What is Data Modeling.
-Here we discussed the definition, career growth, skills, advantages and Working of Data Modeling with the help of examples.
+This has been a guide to Data Modeling.
+Here we discuss the introduction, scope, working, skills, advantages, and career growth in Data Modeling.
 You can also go through our other suggested articles to learn more –